readwritetools/rwt-search/readme.md

 #### Prerequisites

 The <span>rwt-search</span> web component works in any browser that supports modern W3C standards.
+Templates are written using  notation, which can be compiled into HTML using the free <a href='https://hub.readwritetools.com/desktop/rwview.blue'>Read Write View</a>
+desktop app.
 It has no other prerequisites.
 Distribution and installation are done with either NPM or via Github.

 #### Installation using NPM